Can You Still Work and Collect Social Security?

 What happens when I reach my full retirement age?

 The income threshold disappears once you hit your full retirement age.
-Once you hit full retirement age, there is no reduction to your benefit based on how much you make.
+From that point onward, there is no reduction to your benefit based on how much you make.

 Is Social Security taxable if you’re still working?